cedardb/docs/content/compatibility/system_table.md

 - 🟡 **Stubbed for compatibility**: These do not contain actual content and exist solely for compatibility purposes, as CedarDB does not share PostgreSQL's codebase or internal architecture
 - 🔴 **Not yet supported**

+Additionally, CedarDB exposes information that are not available in PostgreSQL in its CedarDB system tables.

 ## System Tables

 System tables provide a raw view into the state of the database system.